 To make the spice paste, place all the spice paste ingredients into a blender and blend it till smooth.

-Heat the oil in a non-stick frying pan and fry the blended spice paste for 10 minutes until fragrant and until the paste turns into a darker reddish color.
+Heat the oil in a non-stick frying pan and fry the blended spice paste for 10 minutes until fragrant and until the paste turn into darker reddish color.

 Add the beef and dry spice.
 Saute each side of the meat till brown and nicely coated with the spice paste and dry spices for 3 to 5 minutes.
 Then add the lemongrass and kaffir lime leaves.
 Stir to mix well.